 What You Should Do

 - Make sure to put it on all areas of skin exposed to the sun, including ears, neck, nose, eyelids, fingers and toes, and reapply every two hours.

-- Seek shade, especially when the sun rays are the strongest between 10 AM and 2 PM;
+- Seek shade, especially when the sun rays are the strongest between 10:00 am and 4:00 pm.

-- Wear a hat with a wide brim to shade the face, head, ears, and neck;
+- Wear a hat with a wide brim to shade the face, head, ears, and neck.

 - Talk with your primary care provider about seeing a dermatologist and getting screened for skin cancer, especially if you have a family history of it.